mozilla/ecosystem-platform/docs/relying-parties/reference/integration-requirements.md

 If you're hosting your own login page you need to send top-of-funnel metrics to FxA:

 0. Initialize top of funnel metrics by calling [/metrics-flow request][metrics-flow-request] with the required query parameters:
-   1. `entrypoint` This is a string identifying the source of the request and should be agreed upon by the Firefox Accounts team.
+   1. `entrypoint` This is a string identifying the source of the request and should be agreed upon by the Mozilla accounts team.
    1. `form_type` This is either `email` (you have an input on your form for an email address) or `button` (you just have a 'sign in' button)
    1. `utm_source`
    1. `utm_campaign`